 Companies globally use customer information to improve services and provide a better quality of customer experience.
-Netflix uses the data that they acquire from their customer database to develop new series.
+Netflix uses the data that they acquire from their customer database to develop a new series.
 They analyze customer trends and make decisions accordingly.
-Long gone are the day when a writer comes up with an idea and studios makes large investments on the off chance the viewing public might like it.
-They have the competitive edge with the information they have the privilege of accessing.
-Interestingly, Netflix’s never release negative stats about their shows, whether viewing figures are up or down, maybe, as not to impact or influence the customer’s perception of a show, and set a negative tone.
+Long gone are the day when a writer comes up with an idea and studios make large investments on the off chance the viewing public might like it.
+They have a competitive edge with the information they have the privilege of accessing.
+Interestingly, Netflix never releases negative stats about their shows, whether viewing figures are up or down, maybe, as not to impact or influence the customer’s perception of a show, and set a negative tone.
 If they are not constantly improving, being innovative, and meeting their customer’s need there are thousands of other websites that can provide the same service.
-Therefore, they are a good example of a company that is familiar with their customers need.
+Therefore, they are a good example of a company that is familiar with their customers’ needs.
 Using the data given to them by their customers and giving them what they want.

 What do our customers want?
 One of the biggest pain points the customer pointed out was the coffee shop analogy.
 They feel like they are starting with a clean slate every time that they raised an incident and are getting frustrated with the repetitive questioning.
 What DC are you on?
 What is the support user access?
 And so forth.
 Additionally, apparently, we have no insight into past incidents, whether it is a recurring issue, what projects have they on the go, when the go-live date is.
 Therefore, we, have taken the customer’s feedback and taking steps to help improve the customer experience.
 The Customer Familiarization project was born out of this information received from the customer and the necessity to improve the experience.
 By enabling the SE to access this data in one central location they can handle incidents armed with the necessary information our customers deem relevant.
 Therefore, SE will be well informed and more confident when dealing with the incidents, and this, in turn, will lead to the customer having more confidence, in the SE and the product in general.
 Leading to greater customer satisfaction, result!